benmaoer/docs/tidb-cloud/backup-and-restore.md

 ### Configure automatic backup

 TiDB Dedicated supports both [snapshot backup](https://docs.pingcap.com/tidb/stable/br-snapshot-guide) and [log backup](https://docs.pingcap.com/tidb/stable/br-pitr-guide) (Point-in-time Restore in TiDB Dedicated).
-Snapshot backup enables you to restore to a specific backup point.
-By default, TiDB Dedicated automatically performs snapshot backup and stores the backup files according to your backup retention policy.
+Snapshot backup enables you to restore data to a specific backup point.
+By default, TiDB Dedicated automatically performs snapshot backup and stores backup files according to your backup retention policy.

 To configure automatic backup, perform the following steps:

 1. Navigate to the **Backup** page of a TiDB Dedicated cluster.

 2. Click **Backup Settings**.
-The setting window displays.
+The setting window is displayed.

 3. In the setting window, configure the automatic backup settings as needed: